ralphcasipe1/just-do-the-testing/chaos-engineering/INTRODUCTION.md

 3. **Prepare** the team for real failures.
     Derive disciplined culture.
 4. **Pinpoint** bugs that are yet to cause system-wide issues.
-    Bugs that are not business related but bugs that are commonly known in distributed systems that are hard to replicate.
+    Bugs that are not business related but bugs are commonly known in distributed systems that are hard to replicate.

 > **Chaos engineering** is a methodology that _helps developers attain consistent reliability by hardening services against failures in production_.
 >